Photo by Steven Sussman

 "One of the...lions of the tenor saxophone." --Roy Haynes

 Saxophonist Don Braden has toured the world with jazz greats Betty Carter, Wynton Marsalis, Tony Williams, Freddie Hubbard, Roy Haynes, and many others.
-He has nearly fifty CDs as a sideman and twelve as a leader, the latest of which is The New Hang, on HighNote.
+He has been on over 80 CDs as a sideman and has 18 as a leader, the latest of which is "Full Circle", co-led with vocalist Vanessa Rubin, which will be released in September 2013.
 He has composed music for countless concerts, for all of his CDs and for a number of independent films.
 He spent four years as composer for the CBS sitcom Cosby and composed for another Cosby project, Little Bill.
 In 2000, he received a Doris Duke Foundation New Works composer's award.
-A busy educator, he has been Music Director for Litchfield Jazz Camp for 16 years and teaches for NJPAC, North Netherlands Conservatory, William Paterson University, and Montclair State University.
-He currently leads the Harvard University Monday Jazz Band.
+A busy educator, he has been Music Director for the Litchfield Jazz Camp for 16 years, he teaches parttime at the Prins Claus Conservatoire in the Netherlands, and he runs NJPAC's Wells Fargo Jazz For Teens Program.
+He also currently leads the Harvard University Monday Jazz Band.

 Geri Allen is an internationally known composer and pianist.
 She has recorded, performed and collaborated with Ravi Coltrane, Dianne Reeves, Liz Wright, Bill Cosby, Sir Simon Rattle, Lee Konitz, Clark Terry, Ron Carter, Tony Williams, Dewey Redman, Jimmy Cobb, and others.
 A Guggenheim Fellow, she now records on the Motema label and has appeared in venues all over the world.